aspose-total/Aspose.Total-Products/total/en/android-java/conversion/mhtml-to-ods/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render MHTML to ODS in Android via Java" h2="Transform MHTML to ODS within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
+MHTML (MIME HTML) is a web page archive format used to save and send web pages across the internet.
+It is a combination of HTML code and resources such as images, audio, and video.
+ODS (OpenDocument Spreadsheet) is a file format used to store spreadsheets, charts, and graphical elements.
+It is an open standard developed by the Organization for the Advancement of Structured Information Standards (OASIS).

+<h2>How Aspose.Total Helps for MHTML to ODS Conversion</h2>
-You can integrate MHTML to ODS conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert MHTML to XLSX.
+Integrating MHTML to ODS conversion feature within your android applications is a two step process.
+Firstly, you can use [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) to covert MHTML to XLSX.
 Secondly, you can convert XLSX to ODS by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
 Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.

+Aspose.PDF for Android via Java is a powerful PDF manipulation API that enables you to create, read, edit, and convert PDF documents within your Android applications.
+It supports a wide range of features such as document conversion, text extraction, document signing, and much more.
+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables you to create, read, edit, and convert spreadsheets within your Android applications.
+It supports a wide range of features such as document conversion, text extraction, document signing, and much more.

+Aspose.Total for Android via Java is a suite of APIs that enables you to create, read, edit, and convert documents within your Android applications.
+It includes APIs for PDF, Excel, Word, PowerPoint, and other file formats.
+It also includes APIs for document conversion, text extraction, document signing, and much more.
+With Aspose.Total for Android via Java, you can easily integrate MHTML to ODS conversion feature within your android applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}